 Actemra was more effective than Humira in reducing tender and swollen joints and other measures of rheumatoid arthritis in patients who couldn’t take methotrexate, the usual initial treatment for the disease, the Basel, Switzerland-based drugmaker said.
 Roche presents the study today at the European League Against Rheumatism’s annual conference in Berlin.

 The results may influence doctors to prescribe Actemra instead of Humira for the roughly 30 percent of patients who need a single-drug treatment, said Karsten Jung, Roche’s therapeutic area head for immunology.
-Roche and Abbott Park, Illinois-based Abbott may face competition soon if U.S. regulators approve Pfizer Inc. (PFE)’s rheumatoid arthritis pill tofacitinib.
+Roche and Abbott Park, Illinois-based Abbott may face competition soon if U.S. regulators approve Pfizer Inc. (PFE:US)’s rheumatoid arthritis pill tofacitinib.

 “This will make a strong case that this should set Actemra apart from other medications,” Jung said in a telephone interview.